 Yet, even in a city obsessed with eating, Sarafa Bazaar is unique.
 One of the city’s main gold and silver jewellery markets, it thrums with the spirit of commerce by day.
 But after 10p.m., when the last of the jewellery stores shut shop, the streets acquire an almost electric charge.
 As if following some invisible pattern, vendors selling rows of neatly arranged gulab jamuns arrive at their predetermined spots along the pavement, alongside pani puri carts, sandwich stalls, and juice shops.
 In narrow gullies with wiggle-room only for pedestrians, whole families carefully negotiate their way past large kadhais bubbling with hot oil.
 The sparkly displays of the daytime are replaced by equally eye-catching neon signboards advertising freshly fried sabudana vadas, chhole tikki, hot dogs, and pav bhaji.

 I realised that the only way to take it all in was to dive headlong.
 My first pit stop was at a stall selling pani puri with a twist—in addition to the usual mint-and-chilli-spiked water, there were five other flavours to choose from.
 A flurry of puris followed, each slightly distinct: jeera, with a hit of earthy cumin; lehsun, spiked with garlic; hajma hajam, tangy like Hajmola; pudina, with the pronounced flavour of mint; and my favourite—hing, pungent, full-bodied, smacking of asafoetida.
 My appetite whetted, I wandered to a street corner where every stall seemed to be celebrating a much-loved winter speciality.
 “You have to come here in winter to try ratalu,” my cousin Rajesh had told me when I was planning my trip.
-Now, I saw large chunks of the starchy purple yam stacked around frying pans.
+Now, I saw large chunks of the starchy purple yam, also known locally as garaadu, stacked around frying pans.
 Sliced to order and then dunked in hot oil, ratalu is deep-fried to a uniform golden-brown and generously smothered in red chilli powder.
 Crisp on the surface with just the right amount of give, the ratalu singed my lips with its hing-heavy spice coating.
 Like the best winter snacks, it also filled me with a sense of warmth and wellbeing.

 In Sarafa, it struck me that the business of eating was much more than a means of making money.
 Even at the smallest stalls, the owners urged me to eat first and pay later.
 No matter how busy vendors were, they were always happy to stop and chat for a few minutes.
 Often, I couldn’t tell if the free-flowing conversation was a friendly gesture or a clever marketing ploy—or both.
 From the moment I walked into Ganesh Namkeen, attracted by a signboard advertising dry fruit sev, pineapple sev, and pani puri sev, the proprietor, Ramesh Jain, drew me into his web of words.
 “This shop burnt down completely a few months ago,” he said, immediately holding my attention, while thrusting a handful of Maggi sev into my fist.
 Even as I marvelled at the flavour, uncannily reminiscent of the Maggi masala sachets, he told me how he had got the shop back up and running in no time.
 After learning that I had lived in Mumbai for many years, he unleashed a volley of feelings about the city, while cajoling me to try doodh chana, a standout snack of kabuli chana, soaked in milk for several hours before it is fried and spiced.
 Every time I have a carefully portioned helping of the astonishingly soft doodh chana at home, I am grateful for Jain’s personable sales pitch.